-- 5.1.1.
-The objective of event organized by HCO should be to provide balanced scientific or educational information and/or to inform HCP about products. - 5.1.2.
-The following criteria shall be met to sponsor an event organized by HCO: - (i) agenda should have legitimate scientific content; and - (ii) no entertainment or other leisure or social activities should be provided or paid for by Member Company as explained in 4.3.10; and - (iii) held in appropriate location and venue which is conducive to the scientific or educational objectives as set forth in Article 4.2.5 of this Code and the purpose of the event - 5.1.3.
-Member Company cannot sponsor HCO's internal meeting which is focus on their organization operational objectives as it is not considered as scientific and/or education information. - 5.1.4.
-Payment to HCO must be paid to HCO's bank account.
-Payments made to a HCP's private bank account which serve as a HCO's bank account are prohibited. - 5.1.5.
-If HCO appoints third party as their beneficiary, Member Company shall set its own process to conduct Due Diligence to assess the risk of potential bribery and corruption and determine whether the payment is appropriate.
-Payment to third party account as a conduit for indirect payment is not permissible. - 5.1.6.
-According to prevailing law and regulation, any sponsorship given to HCO must be reported by Member Company to the relevant bodies.
+- 5.1.1 The objective of event organized by HCO should be to provide balanced scientific or educational information and/or to inform HCP about products. - 5.1.2 The following criteria shall be met to sponsor an event organized by HCO: - 5.1.2.1 agenda should have legitimate scientific content; and - 5.1.2.2 no entertainment or other leisure or social activities should be provided or paid for by Member Company as explained in Article 4.3.10; and - 5.1.2.3 held in appropriate location and venue which is conducive to the scientific or educational objectives as set forth in Article 4.2.5 of this Code and the purpose of the event. - 5.1.3 Member Company shall respect any prevailing regulation or guidance issued by government and/or HCO relevant to event organized by HCO, to the extent such regulation or guidance does not contradict with this Code. - 5.1.4 Member Company cannot sponsor HCO's internal meeting which is focus on their organization operational objectives as it is not considered as scientific and/or education information. - 5.1.5 Payment to HCO must be paid to HCO's bank account.
+Payments made to a HCP's private bank account which serve as a HCO's bank account are prohibited. - 5.1.6 If HCO appoints third party as their beneficiary, Member Company shall set its own process to conduct Due Diligence to assess the risk of potential bribery and corruption and determine whether the payment is appropriate.
+Payment to third party account as a conduit for indirect payment is not permissible. - 5.1.7 According to prevailing law and regulation, any sponsorship given to HCO must be reported by Member Company to the relevant bodies. - 5.1.8 Member Company should consider implementing contractual agreements with the thirdparty organizer of the event (e.g., Medical Society) stating that industry funding is exclusively used for advancement of science and provision of medical education and not for activities like entertainment and ideally this should be clearly stated in the program and on the organizations web page.

-5.2.
-Sponsorship to HCO
+5.2 Sponsorship to HCO

-- 5.2.1.
-Sponsorship to HCO could be in the form of but not limited to sponsorship package, congress/symposium/workshop and exhibition stand - 5.2.2.
-Exhibition booths, stalls, counters and the like should be secondary to and not distract from the scientific objectives of the event.
-Exhibitions are to be organized
+- 5.2.1 Sponsorship to HCO could be in the form of but not limited to sponsorship package, congress/symposium/workshop, and exhibition stand - 5.2.2 Exhibition booths, stalls, counters, and the like should be secondary to and not distract from the scientific objectives of the event.
+Exhibitions are to be organized solely for HCP to gain scientific information related to the topics of the event.
+Modest food and beverages may be offered.

-- solely for HCP to gain scientific information related to the topics of the event.
-Modest food and beverages may be offered. - 5.2.3.
-Member Company is prohibited to provide, support or sponsor a room which serves leisure activities with no scientific related. - 5.2.4.
-Scientific quiz prizes shall only be given in the form of items as per Article 9.3. - 5.2.5.
-Other activities in exhibition booth should not be held at times when the scientific sessions are in progress to avoid disturbing or distracting participants from the prime objectives of the meeting. - 5.2.6.
-Member Company should not deliberately interfere or attempt to undermine other company sponsored scientific event.
+- 5.2.3 Member Company is prohibited to provide, support, or sponsor a room which serves leisure activities with no scientific related. - 5.2.4 Scientific quiz prizes shall only be given in the form of items as per Article 10.3. - 5.2.5 Other activities in exhibition booth should not be held at times when the scientific sessions are in progress to avoid disturbing or distracting participants from the prime objectives of the meeting. - 5.2.6 Member Company should not deliberately interfere or attempt to undermine other company sponsored scientific event.

-5.3.
-Institution Fee and Listing Fee
+5.3 Institution Fee and Listing Fee